marcusts/Com.MarcusTS.ModernAppDemo/ModernAppDemo_1.md

 <B><I>NOTE:</B> The call to <B>ChangeContentView</B> is also a base class method from the <B>[XamFormsSupport](https://github.com/marcusts/Com.MarcusTS.ResponsiveTasks.XamFormsSupport)
     )</B> library.</I>

-The <B>APP_STATES</B> are simple string constants that you can easaily modiy for your own purposes.
+The <B>APP_STATES</B> are string constants that you can easaily modify for your own purposes.

-We do pass a few functions here t ensure tha the suer is logged in, etc. You can re-arrange these to suit your own requirments.
+We do pass a few functions here to ensure that the user is logged in, etc. You can re-arrange these to suit your own requirments.

+### DI CONTAINER
+The DI <I>("Dependency Injection")</I> container constructs classes using standardized rules and based on strct interface contracts.
+This container is often used to inject parameters into classes being constructed.
+It is a standard feature of so-called MVVM frameworks.
+This DI Container is mine -- [check it out](https://github.com/marcusts/Com.MarcusTS.SmartDI).